 Homeward I am strolling, a pen tucked behind my ear, notebook and books under my arm.
 Resolutely minding my own business when a resounding slap on my shoulder nearly sends me sprawling.

 "Patrick!
-I swear I told you to stop that."
+I swear I told you to stop doing that."

 "I'm sorry Natalie" he giggles "but it's just too easy you walk around in a world of your own.
 I can't help myself sometimes I have to break in and bring you back down to earth."